 Indoor maps can connect to IoT enabled devices to help gain a better understanding of asset usage, meaning you can plan for visible long-term trends and reduce your interest in wasted assets.

 For example, indoor navigation maps can be beneficial for warehouses and grocery stores that do shipping and packing.
-You can effectively help to map out the best routes and monitor the assets available in your facility.
+You can effectively help to map out the best routes and monitor the assets available in your facility within the navigation platform.

-With data management and tracking, you will also be able to forecast the type of products and how much product is needed during a specific time period.
+With data management and tracking technologies, you will also be able to forecast the type of products and how much product is needed during a specific time period.
 In addition, you could even consider moving product locations around your warehouse based on their popularity for easier packing.

 Indoor navigation maps linked to IoT devices can give broad and specific insights into how people use and interact with the building.
 The data could range from indicating entry point usage, floor use, room use, and use of IoT devices.

 Your maintenance staff can view details via the app on a mobile device, allowing for proactive maintenance planning that extends to the life of systems and devices (thus reducing costly one-off instances of reactive maintenance).

 The indoor navigation app can also store data, meaning people can keep track of building maintenance and pass on information from any relevant tests, unit inspections, or system checks.

 Perhaps you want to use indoor navigation maps to prepare for emergency events that may occur.
 You can use your indoor positioning software technology during an emergency to communicate information to smartphone users or to any other mobile device connected to the IoT set up in your building.
 Send alerts that detail the type of warning, escape routes, and designated safe meeting areas away from the building.

 You can also use the mobile application to highlight the location of any relevant resources.
 For example, in an emergency such as a fire, your automated alerts could contain information as to the location of different fire extinguishers.